-The mean gender pay gap is 1.0% which is a change from -0.68% from last year.
-In monetary terms the hourly rate differential based on the mean is £0.14 pence per hour.
+The mean gender pay gap is 0.35% which is a change from 1.0% from last year.
+In monetary terms the hourly rate differential based on the mean is £0.13 pence per hour.
 This suggests the pay rates for females and males is about average.

-However, in comparison the median pay gap is 7.05%, a reduction from 8.64% compared to last year.
+However, in comparison the median pay gap is 6.56%, a reduction from 7.05% compared to last year.
 This indicates whilst there are still more men in the organisation receiving higher salaries, this has reduced slightly from the previous year.
-As per 2022 the highest percentage of males are in the upper middle, reporting 33.71%, compared to female reporting 14.94%, a reduction from 15.79%.
-As illustrated in table 2.
+As per 2023 the highest percentage of males are in the upper middle, reporting 31.14%, compared to female reporting 17.63%.

-Table 1 illustrates there is a significant higher percentage of men in the upper middle quartile (72.3%) which supports the findings above.
+Table 1 illustrates there is a significant higher percentage of men in the upper middle quartile (67.70%) which supports the findings above.
 Within this quartile there are a large number of frontline posts such as craftworkers, parks, waste and recycling etc which are traditionally male dominated and are a large percentage of the workforce.

-The data shows there is a slightly larger percentage of females in the lower quartile (25.65%) than men (24.44%).
+The data shows there is a slightly larger percentage of females in the lower quartile (25.42%) than men (24.86%).
 Meaning there are more females in the lowest paid posts in the organisation, as illustrated in table 2.
 This quartile contains roles that are traditionally dominated by females such as cleaning and administration.
-This is potentially due to these roles being suitable for part time and flexible working to accommodate caring responsibilities, which traditionally females undertake the gap has reduced since 2022 (female, 28.77%, male 22.16%).
+This is potentially due to these roles being suitable for part time and flexible working to accommodate caring responsibilities, which traditionally females undertake.
+The gap is very similar to 2023, indicating little change in this area for these roles.